Early Childhood Education

 ECE 401 Field Experience in Inclusive Settings

-- Enrollment Limitation:Students must show evidence of a negative test or chest X-ray clearance for tuberculosis as well as required immunizations.
+• Enrollment Limitation:Students must show evidence of a negative test or chest X-ray clearance for tuberculosis as well as required immunizations as required from the local school district or education agency.
 Students may need to submit fingerprints as a requirement for entry into a school setting.
 A fee will be required.

-This course is designed for students who are concurrently enrolled in ECE 404 and provides opportunities as possible when placements are available for experience working in a school environment with children and youth who have disabilities.
+This course provides experience working in a school environment with children and youth who have disabilities.
+It is designed as a laboratory for those who have completed or are concurrently enrolled in ECE 404.
 The course covers skills for students who want to be general educators, special educators, school and social service providers, and/or other community workers who are essential in providing inclusive/integrated environments for children and youth with disabilities.
-Environmental modifications including classroom, school, agency, and community settings are studied.
+Environmental modifications in educational, agency, and community settings are studied.
 Classroom modifications in curriculum, assessment, behavior management, and instructional methods are examined.
-This course meets the requirement for special education in inclusive settings.
-When taken concurrently with ECE 404, it is designed to meet the Special Education requirement for clear multiple and single subject credentials in California.
+When taken after or concurrently with ECE 404, it is designed to meet the Special Education requirement for clear multiple and single subject credentials in California.
+Students must supply their own transportation to selected elementary school placements.

 Student Learning Outcomes